-The accessible, paved route makes this the best candidate for your first push into the city’s green spaces.
-The trailhead is an easy walk from Central, making it ideal for before or after work.
-We suggest you ignore the name and strike out in the evening, as the path is well lit and the city views are particularly spectacular at night.
+The accessible, paved route and well known trail makes this the best candidate for your first push into the city’s green spaces.
+It’s an easy walk from Central, making it ideal for before or after work.
+We suggest you ignore the name and strike out in the evening, as the path is well lit and the city views are spectacular at all hours of the day.

 The trail starts on Hatton Road near Hong Kong University.
 It begins with a long winding uphill to a small park on Lugard Road.
 Once there, you can take a left on Lugard for a longer, flat walk with incredible views of the city skyline or a right for a shorter stroll that passes outdoor exercise stations and has views of the South side of the island, both ending at the familiar Peak Galleria.